wlloyduw/IaaSCloudResourceContention/README.md

 ## Abstract

 This repo is used to purposely create Resource Contention on AWS.<br/>
-Main idea is to run a sort of benchmarks simultaneously on Dedicated host.
+Main idea is to run a suite of benchmarks simultaneously on a Dedicated host.

 ## How to do experiment